KTH/logspout-oms/README.md

 # logspout-oms

-An adapter for logspout to write messages to Azure Operations Management Suite
+An adapter for logspout to write messages to Azure Operations Management Suite.

-Use by importing `github.com/kth/logspout-oms` in `modules.go` of logspout.
+This folder can be built as a regular docker image with `docker build`.
+It uses the Docker file from `github.com/gliderlabs/logspout`.
+It essentially copies the included files from this folder on top of the logspout source and compiles it in a docker container with go installed.

 ```
 import (